ipavl/flamel/README.md

 Templates
 ---------

 Flamel does not (currently) use any sort of templating language.
 The output page structure is built using partial regular HTML files in the `_includes` directory of the source folder you specify.
-The required files are:
+The included files are:

 * `header.inc.html`: should include an opening `<html>` tag, an opening `<head>` tag, any other elements that need to be placed in the `<head>` section, and then the last line should be an opening `<title>` tag
 * `body.inc.html`: should include a closing `<title>` tag as the first line, any other elements that need to be placed in the `<head>` section that you want after the `<title>`, a closing `<head>` tag, and an opening `<body>` tag